LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 6. Combine cold emailing with your LinkedIn outreach

 A cold email is an unsolicited email that is sent to your prospect without prior contact as part of your cold outreach strategy.
 It could also be defined as the written equivalent of cold calling.
-Cold email outreach, just like LinkedIn outreach, aims at making contact with prospects and building professional relationships for the sake of sales as an end goal.
+Cold email outreach, just like LinkedIn outreach, aims to make contact with prospects and build professional relationships for the sake of sales as an end goal.

 LinkedIn Boolean search allows you to combine words and phrases using the Boolean operators AND, OR, and NOT to limit, broaden, or define your lead generation target.
 Both LinkedIn and Sales Navigator filters support this type of search.

-Yes, we also must agree that the majority of LinkedIn groups are dead.
+Yes, we know.
+Most of the LinkedIn groups are dead.
 However, their members are still there, despite being inactive, gathered around a common interest.
-It makes using LinkedIn groups for LinkedIn prospecting one of the common practices among sales and marketing specialists.
+This is why targeting LinkedIn groups for LinkedIn prospecting is recommended.

-However, if some of these communities are active, make sure you take some time and genuinely engage with them.
+However, if some of these communities are active, make sure you take time and genuinely engage with them.
 Ask questions, offer advice, share your experience, and answer and comment on posts.
-Aside from quality prospects, you might gain valuable insights into your Buyer Persona’s problems, needs, and room for improvement.
+Aside from high-quality prospects, you might gain valuable insights into your Buyer Persona’s problems and needs.

 Option 1 – LinkedIn basic and Premium users